Advanced BASIC Programming Language III (One Dimensional Arrays)- SS3 NOTES

 Definition of Array

-A one-dimensional array is a linear collection or arrangement of variables of the same kind.
+1. An array is a collection of elements of the same kind stored on a single variable.

 How to Create an Array in BASIC Language